bitcoinwords/bitcoinwords.github.io/_pages/journals.md

 ---

 You've made it!
 The ultimate collection of Bitcoin think pieces are at your fingertips.
-We've collected influential writings by month published and bundled them in a handy .pdf or fir viewing right in browser.
+We've collected influential writings and bundled them in a handy .pdf or you can view right here in your browser.

 <br>